francescofiora/log-2-hsqldb/README.md

 Take the input file path as input argument.
 Flag any long events that take longer than 4ms with a column in the database called "alert".
 Write the found event details to file-based H2 in the working folder.
-The application create a new table if necessary and enter the following values:
+The application creates a new table if necessary and enter the following values:
 * Event id
 * Event duration
 * Type and Host if applicable